Cannabidiol — also known as CBD — has been getting a lot of attention lately.

 CBN is a bit different from CBD for a few reasons.
-Its content in cannabis tends to be pretty low – 1 percent or even less — but this is subject to change over time as the plant is exposed to oxygen or heat.
+The content in cannabis tends to be pretty low – 1 percent or even less — but external factors such as exposure to oxygen or heat can change it over time.
 Specifically, as cannabis ages, its THC content breaks down into CBN.
 Additionally, while CBD has zero psychoactive properties, the same can’t be said for CBN; that said, its psychoactive properties are very, very mild, so you’d likely need to take a massive dose of CBN to feel any sort of high.

-Although CBN may be new to you, it was among the very first cannabinoids ever identified, and was successfully isolated for the first time in the 1930s.
-In fact, prior to the discovery of THC, CBN was considered to be the cause behind the psychoactive effects of marijuana.
+CBN, although it may be new to you, researchers identified it as one of the very first cannabinoids ever and successfully isolated it for the first time in the 1930s.
+In fact, before discovering THC, researchers considered CBN to be the cause of the psychoactive effects of marijuana.

 BENEFITS OF CBN AND CBD

-Despite CBN being on scientists’ radar for so long, research on its use is very limited — especially when compared to the wealth of information available for both CBD and THC.
+Scientists have had CBN on their radar for a long time, but they have conducted very limited research on its use, especially when comparing it to the wealth of information available for both CBD and THC.
 That said, what we know so far about this cannabinoid is promising.

 One of CBN’s biggest benefits is that it’s a strong sedative, making it effective as a sleep aid and anti-anxiety drug.
 According to Steep Hill Labs, CBN’s relaxing effects are comparable to the pharmaceutical diazepam, while a 1995 study on mice found that CBN can increase sleep time as well.
-Additionally, CBN’s effectiveness for sleep is enhanced when taken alongside CBD, which has been praised for its ability to increase REM sleep, reduce nightmares, and treat sleep disorders such as insomnia and sleep apnea.
+Furthermore, taking CBD alongside CBN enhances its effectiveness for sleep.
+CBD has received praise for its ability to increase REM sleep, reduce nightmares, and treat sleep disorders such as insomnia and sleep apnea.

 Aside from sleep benefits, both CBN and CBD are potent anti-inflammatories with powerful pain relieving properties.
-Again, these benefits appear to be even more effective when both cannabinoids are taken together.
+Again, taking both cannabinoids together appears to make these benefits even more effective.
 Both CBN and CBD can also relieve pressure related to glaucoma, and both have antibacterial properties, including against antibiotic-resistant MRSA.
 Among other benefits, CBD is a powerful treatment for epilepsy and anxiety disorders, and CBN shows promise as an appetite stimulant as well.